I have such memories of this old train station, from when I lived in Ann Arbor.

 Coral Gables no longer rents rooms, but the building holds about 3 restaurants and 4 bars.
 The decks in back could hold a lot of people.

 Unfortunately, the Old Crow Bar was not open and the inside lower level lounge, was a little worn and noisy.
 The charm of the old building was totally lost, in the basement type space, but we gave it a try and ordered a drink.
 I hoped we'd get some scoop about the place, from some local men at the bar.
 But they'd been drinking a while and started talking politics.
-We didn't linger.
+We didn't linger for that conversation.

 Don and I headed over to find another place that we'd heard about.
 The Butler Restaurant had also been a hotel at one time.